Old Leake

-Old Leake is a village and civil parish in Lincolnshire, England.
+Old Leake is a village and civil parish in the Boston district, in the county of Lincolnshire, England.
 The population of the civil parish at the 2011 census was 2,022.

 Old Leake is situated approximately 8 mi north-east from Boston, and on the A52 road between Leverton and Wrangle at the junction of the B1184 (from Sibsey).
 Areas included in the parish are The Gride to the north-west, Leake Commonside and Lade Bank to the north, and Leake Hurns End to the south-east.
 The coast of The Wash lies 3 mi to the east of the village.

 Geography

-Old Leake is one of eighteen parishes which, together with Boston, form the Borough of Boston in the county of Lincolnshire, England.
+Old Leake is one of eighteen parishes which, together with Boston, form the borough of Boston in the county of Lincolnshire, England.
 The local government has been arranged in this way since the reorganisation of 1 April 1974, which resulted from the Local Government Act 1972.
 This parish forms part of the Old Leake and Wrangle electoral ward.

 Hitherto, the parish had formed part of Boston Rural District, in the Parts of Holland.
 Holland was one of the three divisions (formally known as parts) of the traditional county of Lincolnshire.
-Since the Local Government Act of 1888, Holland had been in most respects, a county in itself.
+Since the Local Government Act 1888, Holland had been in most respects, a county in itself.